 Next Generation Manufacturing Canada (“NGen”) is an independent not-for-profit corporation with an independent board of directors.
 Canada states, with respect to paragraph 7 of the Claim, that NGen did not act as an agent for Canada in respect of the allegations contained in the Claim.

-THE COVID-19 PANDEMIC AND THE PLAN TO MOBILIZE INDUSTRY
+THE COVID-19 PANDEMIC AND THE CPMI POLICY

 The first presumptive case of COVID-19 was reported in Canada on January 25, 2020.
 On March 11, 2020, the World Health Organization declared COVID-19 a pandemic.

-On March 20, 2024, Prime Minister Justin Trudeau publicly announced Canada’s Plan to Mobilize Industry to fight COVID-19 (“the Plan”).
-The Plan informed the public of new measures taken to support Canadian businesses should they wish to rapidly scale up production or re-tool their manufacturing lines to develop products made in Canada that would help in the fight against COVID-19.
+On March 20, 2024, Prime Minister Justin Trudeau publicly announced Canada’s CPMI Policy to Mobilize Industry to fight COVID-19 (“CPMI ”).
+CPMI was a core policy response by the Government of Canada to the pandemic.
+It was not directed at any particular entity, and it was not a promise to purchase any specific product from a particular company.
+The announcement was solely a means to inform domestic companies of the measures being taken to support businesses should they wish to increase their scale of production or re-tool their manufacturing lines to help in the fight against COVID-19.

+The CPMI Policy informed the public of new measures taken to support Canadian businesses should they wish to rapidly scale up production or re-tool their manufacturing lines to develop products made in Canada that would help in the fight against COVID-19.
 These products could include critical health and safety supplies and equipment, including personal protective equipment (“PPE”), sanitization products, diagnostic and testing products, and disease tracking technology.

-The Plan sought to create pathways to deploy resources to domestic manufacturers and businesses so they could help during this critical time.
-The Plan was not directed at any particular businesses, nor did it contain commitments or promises with respect to the purchase or sale of any particular products.
-Canada denies the allegation, in paragraph 6 of the Claim, that the Plan purported to place any limits on the sale of domestically produced supplies outside of Canada.
+The CPMI Policy sought to create pathways to deploy resources to domestic manufacturers and businesses so they could help during this critical time.
+The CPMI was not directed at any particular businesses, nor did it contain commitments or promises with respect to the purchase or sale of any particular products.
+Canada denies the allegation, in paragraph 6 of the Claim, that the CPMI Policy purported to place any limits on the sale of domestically produced supplies outside of Canada.

-ISED assisted in operationalizing the Plan by identifying businesses that had the potential to re-tool or scale up their production capacity to fight COVID-19.
+ISED assisted in implementing the CPMI Policy by identifying businesses that had the potential to re-tool or scale up their production capacity to fight COVID-19.
 ISED would help support businesses by, for example, providing information to such businesses on how to locate HC regulatory requirements and assist in connecting these businesses to PSPC.

-A specific pathway that Canada utilized to deploy resources to domestic manufacturers and businesses was through NRC-IRAP.
-Following the Plan’s announcement, NRC-IRAP provided industrial technology advisors to triage the capabilities of businesses who expressed interest in re-tooling or scaling up production capacity to fight COVID-19.
+Following the CPMI Policy’s announcement, NRC-IRAP provided industrial technology advisors to triage the capabilities of businesses who expressed interest in re-tooling or scaling up production capacity to fight COVID-19.
 These advisers would assess companies’ readiness to pivot and capacity to satisfy obligations in respect of funding.
 NRC-IRAP would enter into written contribution agreements with companies determined to be eligible for support.

 These NRC-IRAP contribution agreements were a means of providing support for companies’ efforts to re-tool or scale up capacity.
 They explicitly did not create a partnership, joint venture, or agency relationship between the recipient company and the NRC, nor did they constitute any form of procurement commitment or procurement contract.

-Canada denies the allegation contained in paragraph 7 of the Claim that as part of the Plan, funds were awarded to “preferred” manufacturers.
+Canada denies the allegation contained in paragraph 7 of the Claim that as part of the CPMI Policy, funds were awarded to “preferred” manufacturers.
 Rather, funds were awarded to manufacturers based on their capacities, including their potential ability to comply with HC’s regulatory requirements and PSPC’s procurement requirements.

 THE CONTRIBUTION AGREEMENT